 Steans Center > Community Partnerships

-At DePaul University's Steans Center, relationships with community partners are the cornerstone of our work.
-Partnerships are defined as: Shared vision, resources, rewards, and risks.
-Community partners are not considered solely as recipients of services or resources, but as equal partners who have educational resources to share with the broader community including the university.
-We view them as co-educators who have an equal stake in exchange of resources.
-As such, our partnerships allow for space for people to talk freely about expected rewards of collaboration but also about the potential risks to the time and resources among others.
+How can universities play a role as change agents in challenging unjust systems?
+At the Steans Center, the answer to this question begins with our relationships with community partners.
+Partners are the cornerstone of our work.
+They are not solely recipients of services or resources, but are viewed as equal partners who have educational resources to share with the broader community including the university.
+We view community partners as co-educators and encourage them to speak freely about expected rewards of collaboration but also about the potential risks to their time and resources.
+First and foremost, we believe that if universities are to engage with surrounding communities in order to counter injustice, they must be honest about their intentions and open to critical feedback from partners.

 We view partnerships as motivated by a desire to combine forces to address the respective missions of DePaul and community organizations.
 Ideally this results in outcomes greater than any one organization could achieve alone.
 Well planned and transparent collaboration creates a sense of shared purpose that serves the common good (Partnership Forum, 2008).
 The report of the Community Partner Summit (Community-Campus Partnerships for Health, 2006-08, p.
 13) identified three essential components for authentic community-higher education partnerships: